michel4j/mxdc/docs/source/data.rst

 to zoom into.
 Right-clicking and dragging will select a line along which to integrate and display a 2-dimensional intensity profile.
 Middle clicking and dragging the image while zoomed-in pans the image.

-The diffraction image viewer currently supports CBF, MarCCD Tiff, SMV (ADSC) and HDF5 formatted diffraction image files.
-In addition, XDS Spot files can be loaded and overlaid on any displayed image.
+The diffraction image viewer currently supports the following file formats:  CBF (full and Mini), MarCCD Tiff, SMV (ADSC), RAXIS, Mar345, HDF5 and Nexus.
+In addition, XDS Spot and Reflection files can be loaded and overlaid on any displayed image.